geph-official/geph4-client/README.md

 Below is how each subcommand works.

 ## 1. [`connect`](https://github.com/geph-official/geph4-client/blob/master/src/connect.rs)
 Given user credentials and other optional inputs, `connect` establishes a network connection to a Geph exit server.
-If that exit server is blocked from the client, `connect` proxyies the connection through dynamical [bridge servers](https://github.com/geph-official/bridge-phalanx) that are not blocked in the region.
+If that exit server is blocked from the client, `connect` proxies the connection through dynamical [bridge servers](https://github.com/geph-official/bridge-phalanx) that are not blocked in the region.

 A typical `connect` command might look like: